DylanHobbs/CS4098-Group4/README.md

 or
 4b.(optional) Use search feature for the attending list to find guest in the attending list 5.There contact email will be in the middle column of the table.
+- If you want to see 'a' user's details -
+6.1.
+Click on the "management" button in the upper left menu 6.2.
+Input the users name into the search box.
+6.3.
+The users details should appear at the top if they are present in the system.
 ```
 **I want to see the invite list [Product Backlog Number: 10]**